univention/ucsschool-id-connector/docs/admin.rst

    The |UAS| |KLV| REST API (Kelvin) provides HTTP endpoints to create and manage individual |UAS| domain objects like school users, school classes and schools (OUs).
-   It is written in fastapi, hence in python3.
+   It is written in FastAPI, hence in Python 3.

    You need to be able to install and configure Kelvin.